Manifold-Computing/NAS/README.md

 # NAS
-This repository implements Neural Architecture Search with Reinforcement Learning.
+This repository implements Neural Architecture Search with Reinforcement Learning using Pytorch